joschock/patina/docs/src/integrate/patina_dxe_core_requirements.md

 > **Guidance:**
 > All C based drivers must be compiled with a linker flag that enforces a multiple of 4 KB section alignment.
-> For MSVC, this linker flag is `/ALIGN:0x1000` for GCC/CLANG, the flag is `-z common-page-size=0x1000`.
-It is
+> For MSVC/CLANGPDB, this linker flag is `/ALIGN:0x1000` for GCC/CLANGDWARF, the flag is `-z common-page-size=0x1000`.
-> recommended to use 4 KB for everything except for AArch64 DXE_RUNTIME_DRIVERs which should use 64 KB i.e.,
+> It is recommended to use 4 KB for everything except for AArch64 DXE_RUNTIME_DRIVERs which should use 64 KB i.e.,
-> `/ALIGN:0x10000` for MSVC and `-z common-page-size=0x10000` for GCC/CLANG.
+> `/ALIGN:0x10000` for MSVC/CLANGPDB and `-z common-page-size=0x10000` for GCC/CLANGDWARF.

 ### 2. Hand Off Block (HOB) Requirements